tbenthompson/tbenthompson_site/content/post/reasons_for_research_scientists.md

 * Mathematics professors write proofs throughout their careers and surgical PIs are in the operating theatre on a regular basis.
 Not all fields of science have a faculty-as-manager design.
 * the Institute for Advanced Study is arguably a place where famous scientists are allowed to be full time research scientists.
 * Many biology and chemistry labs employ lab managers and engineers.
+* many fields have a faculty-as-research-scientist model as opposed to the faculty-as-manager model.
+This is common in math and in the social sciences.
+There are various reasons for this including faculty that have more department funding or a greater degree of independence on the part of graduate students.
+Or, for example, in the case of a surgical faculty member, it just wouldn't make sense to not be doing hands-on work on a regular basis.

 The lines between research scientist and research engineer are very blurred, but much of what we're talking about here also applies to engineering in an academic setting.
 I've seen universities try and fail to build a software engineering team surrounding their high performance computing clusters.
 They paid less than a third of what a similar role would be paid in the private sector.
 I never got the sense that the engineers were particularly capable or motivated.